 It is incumbent on the business modelers to deliver what they consider to be a complete and high-quality model within their functional area, and to pass this to the Modeling Team for integration into the model library.
 It should be noted that in some cases this process will be internal within the Modeling Team, as this team is functioning both as a business modeling group (for foundational constructs, and as a support team for other business modeling teams) and as the group charged with performing the integration modeling.

 At this stage of the production, the key focus is the submission and approval of the functional view and the (possibly updated) constructs it uses.
 Validation at the point of hand-over is mostly to determine that the submitted material meets the criteria established for the business modelers.
-As noted above, some of this can be automated (consistency and completeness) and these checks will rely on the same tooling described above (eg, checks built into UML tools, XLST/Schematron reports).
+As noted above, some of this can be automated (consistency and completeness) and these checks will rely on the same tooling described above (e.g. checks built into UML tools, XLST/Schematron reports).

 Integration Modelling (3)